An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

 We define a boundary operator called the \emph{jump operator}, acting on the simplicial de Rham complex:

-where the $\hat{i}_j$ is again understood to be index omitted, and the trace is understood to be the trace from $\Omega_{i_0, ..., \hat{i}_j, ..., i_{p+1}}$ to its boundary $\Omega_i$.
+where the $\hat{i}_l$ is again understood to be index omitted, and the trace is understood to be the trace from $\Omega_{i_0, ..., \hat{i}_l, ..., i_{p+1}}$ to its boundary $\Omega_i$.
 Similarly to the \v{C}ech-de Rham complex, the jump operator and the exterior derivative form a double complex when acting on differential forms on the simplicial complex.
+Once again, we are ultimately interested in the Hilbert complex version of the double complex described above.